Home / publications / commentaries /

 Policies to deter refugees from coming to the UK by giving them fewer rights highlight a tension between different migration policy objectives.
 On the one hand, the government wants to deter people from entering the UK irregularly by restricting refugees’ rights to settle in the UK and reunite with family.
 On the other hand, its refugee integration policies have traditionally aimed to help refugees who will remain in the UK long term to establish themselves socially and economically.

-The proposed 2023 legislation goes substantially further by significantly reducing the prospects of asylum seekers receiving any status at all.
-If the majority cannot be removed from the UK, past research on the impacts of lacking legal status suggests the measures would have significant impacts on the individuals concerned.
-For example, of the most extensive empirical studies of irregular migrants in the UK, based on 175 interviews, found that over half reported stress and anxiety resulting from their status.
-Another study, drawing on 75 interviews with young undocumented migrants in the UK, also documented substantial impacts on individuals’ well-being.
+The Illegal Migration Act 2023 significantly reduces the prospects of asylum seekers receiving legal status in the UK.
+If substantial numbers of asylum seekers are never removed from the UK, it is possible that the government will find ways to regularise their status, though perhaps after a long delay.
+Past research on the impacts of lacking legal status suggests the measures would have significant impacts on the individuals concerned.
+For example, empirical studies of irregular migrants in the UK, based on 175 interviews, found that over half reported stress and anxiety resulting from their status.
+Another, drawing on 75 interviews with young undocumented migrants in the UK, also documented substantial impacts on individuals’ wellbeing.
 These findings are discussed in more detail in the Migration Observatory briefing, Irregular migration in the UK.

-In summary, both sets of policies seek to deter people from claiming asylum by restricting rights that have traditionally been considered important for integration.
-This is significant because many of those affected by the policies can be expected to remain in the UK long-term or permanently.
+In summary, both the 2022 and 2023 Acts seek to deter people from claiming asylum by restricting rights that have traditionally been considered important for integration.
+This is significant, because many of those affected by the policies can be expected to remain in the UK long-term.

 Acknowledgements

-This research was made possible thanks to the support of Oak Foundation and Trust for London.
-With thanks to CJ McKinney for detailed comments on a draft of this briefing note.
+This research was made possible thanks to the support of Oak Foundation .
+With thanks to CJ McKinney for detailed comments on drafts of this briefing note.

 References